BivinSadler/Time-Series-for-Data-Science/Errata/ReadMe.md

 Page 442    In the last 3 lines t[457,508] should be changed to t[457:508]

+Page 459    Code should be on separate lines
+set.seed(1)
+AR1Fit = mlp(wtcrude2020, m = 1, hd = 0, lags = 1, difforder = 0, reps = 5)

+Page 460    "type" should be "method" and code should be on two separate lines
+estAR1 = est.ar.wge(wtcrude2020,p = 1, method = "burg")
+estAR1$phi

 Page 481  The following results which differ slightly from the values in the text and the plot is different as shown below.